 Save the Rustlings Road Trees

 14th July 2015 – SORT (‘Save Our Rustlings Trees’, which later became ‘Save Our Roadside Trees’) wrote a 32 page letter addressed to Cllr.
 Terry Fox, Sheffield City Council’s Cabinet Member for Environment and Transport.
+It was sent to all Councillors before the SORT petition was presented to Full Council in July 2015.
+A second letter [19MB] was sent in January 2016 prior to the presentation of the Save Nether Edge Trees petition.

 SORT’s letter highlights the need for SCC to formally adopt and implement a comprehensive Tree Strategy as Council policy.
 It explains, in detail, the ways and means by which SCC could fulfil its policy commitments and statutory duties, and comply with current good practice guidelines.